-- R924.4 If a former partner has joined an assurance client of the firm or a former assurance team member has joined the assurance client as: - (a) A director or officer; or - (b) An employee in a position to exert significant influence over the subject matter information of the assurance engagement, the individual shall not continue to participate in the firm's business or professional activities.
+- R924.4 If a former partner has joined an assurance client of the firm or a former assurance team member has joined the assurance client as: - (a) A director or officer; or - (b) An employee in a position to exert significant influence over the underlying subject matter or, in an attestation engagement, an employee in a position to exert significant influence over the subject matter information of the assurance engagement, the individual shall not continue to participate in the firm's business or professional activities.

-- 924.4 A1 Even if one of the individuals described in paragraph R924.4 has joined the assurance client in such a position and does not continue to participate in the firm's business or professional activities, a familiarity or intimidation threat might still be created. - 924.4 A2 A familiarity or intimidation threat might also be created if a former partner of the firm has joined an entity in one of the positions described in paragraph 924.3 A1 and the entity subsequently becomes an assurance client of the firm. - 924.4 A3 Factors that are relevant in evaluating the level of such threats include: - The position the individual has taken at the client. - Any involvement the individual will have with the assurance team. - The length of time since the individual was an assurance team member or partner of the firm. - The former position of the individual within the assurance team or firm.
-An example is whether the individual was responsible for maintaining regular contact with the client's management or those charged with governance. - 924.4 A4 Examples of actions that might be safeguards to address such a familiarity or intimidation threat include: - Making arrangements such that the individual is not entitled to any benefits or payments from the firm, unless made in accordance with fixed pre-determined arrangements. - Making arrangements such that any amount owed to the individual is not material to the firm.
+- 924.4 A1 Even if one of the individuals described in paragraph R924.4 has joined the assurance client in such a position and does not continue to participate in the firm's business or professional activities, a familiarity or intimidation threat might still be created. - 924.4 A2 A familiarity or intimidation threat might also be created if a former partner of the firm has joined an entity in one of the positions described in paragraph 924.3 A1 and the entity subsequently becomes an assurance client of the firm. - 924.4 A3 Factors that are relevant in evaluating the level of such threats include: - (a) The position the individual has taken at the client. - (b) Any involvement the individual will have with the assurance team. - (c) The length of time since the individual was an assurance team member or partner of the firm. - (d) The former position of the individual within the assurance team or firm.
+An example is whether the individual was responsible for maintaining regular contact with the client's management or those charged with governance.

-- Modifying the plan for the assurance engagement. - Assigning to the assurance team individuals who have sufficient experience relative to the individual who has joined the client. - Having an appropriate reviewer review the work of the former assurance team member.
+- 924.4 A4 Examples of actions that might be safeguards to address such a familiarity or intimidation threat include: - (a) Making arrangements such that the individual is not entitled to any benefits or payments from the firm, unless made in accordance with fixed predetermined arrangements. - (b) Making arrangements such that any amount owed to the individual is not material to the firm. - (c) Modifying the plan for the assurance engagement. - (d) Assigning to the assurance team individuals who have sufficient experience relative to the individual who has joined the client. - (e) Having an appropriate reviewer review the work of the former assurance team member.